-- Follow the advice given above.
+- Following the advice given above.
 This advice is based on the best available data gathered by scientists across the world, including the GWCT.

 - Providing us with bag data on the woodcock you shoot.
 The good news is that it currently it looks like the resident population makes up around 17% of the total overwintering population, but only 2% of the bag.

-- Record any woodcock you see. and help us get a better idea of where and when migrant birds arrive and where our breeding birds are.
+- Recording any woodcock you see. and help us get a better idea of where and when migrant birds arrive and where our breeding birds are.

-- Provide other data.
+- Providing other data.
 You can help the GWCT with annual counts of roding woodcock, or, if you shoot your woodcock over pointers you could help provide data on Hunting Index of Abundance.

 - Managing your woodlands and predators.
 Woodcock prefer alder/willow woodlands with good ground cover, little disturbance from walkers and low numbers of deer and ground predators such as foxes.
 Breeding woodcock forage in woodlands in the summer so try and ensure your woods have wet patches that don’t dry out and can support good numbers of earthworms.
 Also ensure you keep open areas within your wood by removing older trees.